 What Are the Best Foods to Eat on Your Period?

-The best period comfort foods are whole, nutritious options that can help alleviate PMS symptoms and support overall health.
+The best period comfort foods are whole, nutritious options that can help alleviate PMS discomfort and support overall health.
 Some great choices include:

 - Green Leafy Vegetables

-Green leafy greens such as spinach, kale, and Swiss chard are rich in vitamins and minerals such as calcium that can help reduce the physical symptoms of PMS (22).
+Green leafy greens such as spinach, kale, and Swiss chard are rich in vitamins and minerals such as calcium that can help reduce the physical signs of PMS (22).

 A great way to incorporate these greens into your diet is to add them to smoothies or soups or prepare them as a side dish with your meals.